IFRS vs J-GAAP: Strategic Impacts for Global Businesses in Japan

 - IFRS's impairment-based approach alters the timing of deferred tax recognition, often leading to larger, less predictable effects during impairments or business combinations.

-- These differences can impact consolidated tax provisions and complicate management of the group’s effective tax rate.
+- These differences can impact consolidated tax provisions and complicate management of the group's corporate income tax rate in Japan.

 - Careful modeling is necessary, as volatility in deferred tax balances may disrupt internal forecasts and investor communications.